ZimuHuo/pymri_recon/README.md

 # pymri_recon

-# I have much more features to come, and this is just a quick demo used for the PhD application.
+# I have many more features to come, and this is just a quick demo for the PhD application.

 MRI reconstruction package